3/5

 • Medications: Some strong drugs, such as those used as antidepressants, can cause feelings of depersonalization or derealization.

-• Specific Medical Conditions: Medical conditions such as migraines, seizures, and even some infections can lead to DDD.
+• Specific medical conditions: Medical conditions such as migraines, seizures, and even some infections can lead to DDD.

-Take the Depersonalization-Derealization Disorder test
+Take the Depersonalization-Derealization Disorder Test

 References